heinonmatti/hexi-explorable/README.md

 ## 🙏 Acknowledgments

-- Inspired by [Nicky Case's](https://ncase.me) explorable explanations
+- Inspired by Nicky Case's [attractor landscapes explorable](https://ncase.me/attractors)
-- Scientific foundation from the Heino research papers
+- Grateful for Daniele Proverbio for his collaboration on the related research papers